lukeskywalker1890/Email_Reminders/README.md

 #Use cronjobs to automatically send email reminders at a certain part of the day for every day of the week.

-#Use cronjobs to automatically clear the text files on the of the week.
+#Use cronjobs to automatically clear the text files on a certain day of the week.